JCOMAIA/gate-repl/readme.md

   the invariant choice can be delegated to the LLM and validated in two gates (5/5), and a third verdict UNDECIDABLE handles predicates not evaluable from the data.
 See §10.
+- Declaration errors are recovered without losing safety: a self-consistency repair loop fixes form slips and a deterministic gate rejects undue `undecidable` — both arms 4/4, 0 false-complete (§10.4).
-- The system errs **only toward refusal**, never toward false-certification — verified leak-proof across all declared claims (§10.4).
+- The system errs **only toward refusal**, never toward false-certification — verified leak-proof across all declared claims (§10.5).
 - Net effect: shrink the LLM to intent→structure translation, push all checkable work onto the CPU — cheaper, faster, model-independent, and more reliable.

 **Does not establish (open work):**
 - Real statistical power (temp=0 makes runs near-deterministic; vary phrasing / seeds for true n).
-The clean separations (0/15 twice, 8/8, 5/5, double dissociation) are robust; a 1-of-5 wobble is not.
+The clean separations (0/15 twice, 8/8, 5/5, 4/4, double dissociation) are robust; a 1-of-5 wobble is not.
-- The precise boundary of fundamentally-undecidable predicates, and the small `claim_total`-validation hardening that recovers the one over-abstain (§10.5).
+- The precise boundary of fundamentally-undecidable predicates where no count exists even in principle (§10.6).
 - Untrusted input (the REPL is bare `exec()`), and domains where there is no closed-form fallback to recover a missing value.